Receive your rates notice by email

-If you have not received your emailed rates notice, you may like to check the following:
+If you have not received your emailed rates notice, check the following:

-- confirm if your details were entered correctly on the online form submitted
+- Were your details correct on the online form you submitted?

-- check if the email has gone to your junk/spam mailbox
+- Has the email has gone to your junk/spam mailbox?

-- have you added email@example.com to your “Safe Sender” list with your provider.
+- Have you added email@example.com to your 'safe sender' list with your email provider.

 To change your email address or mobile phone number for SMS reminders, complete the online form.